johnpaulebreo21/PokerRepo/README.md

 * FullHouse()
 * Flush()
 2. PokerTest\
-Pass a collection of players with their own set of cards to determine which is the winner.
+Pass a collection of players with their own set of cards to determine which is/are the winners.
 * LetsPlay()

+### Note:
+* Kindly Clean and Rebuild the whole solution on your first run.

 ##### Developer
 John Paul G. Ebreo\